 Common mistakes to avoid when switching car insurance companies

-Leaving a coverage gap: Never leave a coverage gap, you want to make sure your new policy is in place before you cancel your old policy.
+Never leave a coverage gap.
+You want to make sure your new policy is in place before you cancel your old policy.

 “Many policies start at 12:01 a.m., so be sure you have coverage on any previous policy all the way until the new policy takes effect,” says Herndon.
 “An accident can happen at any time, and you don’t want a gap in coverage to exist.”

 A super affordable quote may look great until you dig into the details.
-Always make sure you are comparing exact coverage levels, deductibles and even features such as accident forgiveness when shopping for a new policy.
+Always make sure you’re comparing the same coverage levels, deductibles and even features, such as accident forgiveness, when shopping for a new policy.

-It’s pretty easy to forget to switch out your insurance cards when you change insurers but if you get pulled over without proof of current insurance you could be looking at a fine.
-While you can most likely get the ticket dismissed if you go to court with your new cards, spending the day in traffic court is not a great way to spend the morning.
+It’s pretty easy to forget to switch out your insurance cards when you change insurers, but if you get pulled over without proof of current insurance, you could be looking at a fine.
+While you can most likely get the ticket dismissed if you go to court with your new cards, spending the day in traffic court isn’t a great way to spend the morning.

-Most insurers make it easy to print your insurance ID cards and many have an app that allows you to keep all of your insurance details right on your phone.
+Most auto insurers make it easy to print your insurance ID cards and many have an app that allows you to keep all of your insurance details right on your phone.

-Your lender will require that you carry insurance on your vehicle, and if they get a notice from your old insurance company that you have dropped your coverage they may start the process of repossessing your vehicle.
+Your lender will require that you carry insurance on your vehicle.
+If they get a notice from your old insurance company that you have dropped your coverage, they may start the process of repossessing your vehicle.
 In other cases, they may “force place” a new policy on your vehicle and bill you for it.

 Contact your lender with the details of your new policy as soon as it goes into effect.

-Take it easy: In the first 60 to 90 days of an insurance policy, the insurer has the right to drop your coverage with very few repercussions.
+In the first 60 to 90 days of an insurance policy, the insurer has the right to drop your coverage with very few repercussions.